-If possible, discuss your plans with hospital staff before a death, remembering that it may be the first time that the member of staff has been asked about this and they may need time to find out how to help.
-The advantage of being in this setting is that staff will be available who can do the initial preparations/ washing of the body if this is what you wish.
-The usual routine in hospital immediately after a death goes something like this:
+If possible, discuss your plans with staff before a death, remembering that it may be the first time that the member of staff has been asked about this and they may need time to find out how to help.
+The advantage of being in this setting is that staff will be available who can do the initial preparations/ washing of their body if this is what you wish.

 - However, a doctor needs to write a Medical Certificate of Death, giving the cause of death (you then take this to a Registrar to register the death).
 It is at this point the Doctor decides whether there are any reasons to refer the death to the Procurator Fiscal eg unexplained death.
-This is not always done immediately after the death and so, if you move a body before this time, there could be difficulty with you interfering with evidence.
-If you wish to move a body quickly then inform medical staff so that they are aware a Medical Certificate of Death will be needed soon after the death.
+This is not always done immediately after the death and so, if you move someone before this time, there could be difficulty with you interfering with evidence.
+If you wish to move someone quickly then inform medical staff so that they are aware a Medical Certificate of Death will be needed soon after the death.

 - Tell the staff as soon as possible if you have any particular wishes about what happens immediately after death, including you assisting with washing and dressing.